 From the above diagram, we can say that the profit is limited and equal to the spread minus the net debit and the loss is equal to net debit.
 The Net Debit equals the Premium Paid minus Premium Received.

 A strip is one of the bearish to neutral options strategies that involve buying 1 ATM Call and 2 ATM Puts.

 One should note that these options should be bought on the same underlying, and also with the same strike price and same expiry date.

 Traders can earn profits when the price of the underlying stock price makes a strong move in the up or down direction at the time of expiration, but generally, huge profits are earned when the prices move down.

 As we can see from the above example, the maximum profit is unlimited and the total loss associated with this strategy is limited to the net premium paid.

-Synthetic put is one of the option trading strategies that is implemented when investors have a bearish view of the stock and are concerned about potential near-term strength in that stock.
+Synthetic put is one of the bearish options strategies that is implemented when investors have a bearish view of the stock and are concerned about potential near-term strength in that stock.

 The profit from this strategy is made when there is a decline in the underlying stock’s price, which is why this strategy is also known as the synthetic long put.